The most expensive Hyatt isn’t a Park Hyatt and it’s not even a hotel.

 What Point Level Redemption?

-While I would really love to say this is a Category 7 (30,000 points/night) or even Category 8 (40,000 points per night) as is the case with Miraval all-inclusive properties (another Hyatt acquisition) – it’s not available for points redemption at all.
+I would really love to say this is a Category 7 (30,000 points/night) or even Category 8 (40,000 points per night) as is the case with Miraval all-inclusive properties (another Hyatt acquisition) – it’s not available for points redemption at all.
 Only cash rates will do, though I remain hopeful that it will appear on the award chart at some point.